 Critical illness insurance

 Critical illness insurance can be bought alongside a level term life insurance policy.
-Serious illnesses such as heart attacks and cancer can be life-changing and unfortunately they are also statistically more likely to happen during our working lives than death.
-According to Cancer Research UK, 1 in 2 people in the UK will be diagnosed with cancer in their lifetime.
+Serious illnesses such as heart attacks and cancers can be life-changing and unfortunately they are also statistically more likely to happen during our working lives than death.

 It is useful to understand that critical illness can be added to your policy in two different ways.
 One will pay the critical illness benefit and also potentially the death benefit while the other will pay out on either critical illness or death but not both.